zephyrproject-rtos/zephyr/doc/kernel_v2/data_passing/message_queues.rst

 the sending thread may choose to wait for space to become available.
-Any number of sending threads may wait simultaneously when the ring buffer is full; when space becomes available it is given to the highest priority sending task that has waited the longest.
+Any number of sending threads may wait simultaneously when the ring buffer is full; when space becomes available it is given to the highest priority sending thread that has waited the longest.

 A data item can be **received** from a message queue by a thread.
 The data item is copied to the area specified by the receiving thread;